 The exposed treeless plain of the summit offers little shelter in poor weather.
 Strong winds, fog, freezing temperatures, rain and snow are all common at this altitude.
 Navigation can be extremely difficult in these conditions so we will turn back at the tree line if conditions are poor or deteriorating.

 This is a challenging hike that should not be underestimated.
+During the winter months you should consider this a Grade 5 hike.

 The hike starts and ends at Mountain Creek Camping Area.
 From Melbourne, drive to the small town of Tawonga (4km north of Mt Beauty).
 From Towonga, Mountain Creek Roads heads east for 10.5km to the camping area.
 There are pleasant campsites and a pit toilet here.